Ways to Extract Exchange Mailbox Data from EDB to PST

 Read time 10 minutes

-The Exchange Administrator can create a new database in Exchange Admin Center with some simple steps –
+The Exchange Administrator can create a new database in the Exchange Admin Center with some simple steps –

-5. Browse the location for saving the database file.
-You can change the default location.
+5. Browse the location on your system to save the database file.
+You can change the default location.Browse the location to save

-However, the Exchange database often get corrupt due to various reasons like virus infections, hard drive failures, dirty shutdown errors, or system failures.
-Although it’s very rare, it can damage your Exchange database and make mailboxes inaccessible.
-Therefore, the EDB file must be repaired immediately, or you should extract Exchange database from the EDB file.
-You can Run ESEUTIL for EDB Repair.
+However, the Exchange database often gets corrupt due to various reasons like virus infections, hard drive failures, Exchange dirty shutdown errors, or system failures.
+The database corruption can damage your Exchange database and make mailboxes inaccessible.
+Therefore, repair the EDB file immediately or extract the Exchange database from the EDB file.
+You can use the command‘Run ESEUTIL’ for EDB Repair.

-Reason to Extract Exchange Mailboxes from EDB
+Reason to extract Exchange mailbox data from EDB

 • To access data when the Exchange database cannot be mounted